EU warns Israel, Palestinians of the cost of peace failure

 "To think you can shift all your cooperation, trade, everything overnight to India, China and Russia, well I have my doubts," he said.

-The 28-nation EU has potentially even more leverage over the Palestinians, providing some 1 billion euros (£817.6 million) of assistance each year to the cash strapped Palestinian Authority, making it by far the largest donor to the West Bank economy.
+The 28-nation EU has potentially even more leverage over the Palestinians, providing some 1 billion euros of assistance each year to the cashstrapped Palestinian Authority, making it by far the largest donor to the West Bank economy.

 "It has been made very clear to the Palestinians that just sitting around and waiting is not an option," said Faaborg-Andersen, warning that donor fatigue was already setting in.